 Recycle Bin.

-By default, defragmenting takes place weekly as a background task.
+By default, defragmenting takes place daily as a background task.
 Because defragmenting has a low priority, it is normally not noticed by the user.
-Is the automatic defragmentation disabled or is the computer normally switched off at the moments defragmenting is planned it is also possible to start the defragementing manually by the start menu, All Programs, Accessories, System Tools, sub Disk Defragmenter.
+When the automatic defragmentation is disabled (or the computer is switched off at the moments defragmenting is planned), it is also possible to start the defragmenting manually by the start menu, All Programs, Accessories, System Tools, sub Disk Defragmenter.